perkowitz/issho/doc/hachi/modules/mono.md

 ### Files

 Tap a load pad to load the file with the corresponding number.
-For example, if Step is configured to use "step" as a file prefix, pressing the first pad will load "step-0.json" into memory.
+For example, if Step is configured to use "mono" as a file prefix, pressing the first pad will load "mono-0.json" into memory.
 Similarly, tap a save pad to save the current memory to the corresponding file.
 The previous file will be moved to a backup (but only the most recent backup will be retained).
 The most recently saved or loaded file will be lit; this is the file that will be written when